learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Metaprogramming.md

         data = json.loads(data)
         # we look up the class in the global scope and return a new instance of
         # the class with the data as the arguments.
+        # note that cls is a class object which contains all relavant info about the class including it's constructor
         cls = globals()[name]
         return cls(**data)

     # this is the method that handles the logic of the message.
 We need to implement
     # this method in all our Message subclasses.
     # for example class SignIn(username: str, password: str) would return a SignInResponse object.
     # this is how we get dynamic dispatch to work.
-We can call the respond method on any Message object and it will return the correct response. as defined by the subclass.
+    # We can call the respond method on any Message object and it will return the correct response. as defined by the subclass.
     def respond(self) -> Message:
         raise NotImplementedError
 ```